Professional Vita: Steven J. Gilbert

 1995 Maguire, M. S., & Gilbert, S. J. Are cigarette warning labels relevant to women's health, withheld from women's magazines?
 Poster presented at the Eastern Psychological Association Convention, New York City, NY.

 1994 Gilbert, S. J. Encouraging students to apply academic psychology to their own lives.
-Paper to be presented at the 8th Annual Conference on Undergraduate Teaching of Psychology: Ideas & Innovations, Ellenville, NY.
+Paper presented at the 8th Annual Conference on Undergraduate Teaching of Psychology: Ideas & Innovations, Ellenville, NY.

 1989 Conway, P. G., & Gilbert, S. J. Courage: Teaching a neglected topic.
 Paper presented at the New York State Political Science Association Convention, New York City, NY.